What Is Morbid Obesity?

 Morbid obesity is a condition in which you have a body mass index (BMI) higher than 35.
 BMI is used to estimate body fat and can help determine if you are at a healthy body weight for your size.
 BMI is not a perfect measurement but it does help give a general idea of ideal weight ranges for height.

-When you eat, your body stores the calories you consume for energy in your muscles and tissues.
+When you eat, your body uses the calories you consume to run your body.
+Even at rest, the body needs calories to pump your heart or digest food.
 If those calories are not used, the body stores them as fat.
-If you continue to eat more calories than your body can use during daily activities and exercise, your body will build up fat stores.
+Your body will build up fat stores if you continue to eat more calories than your body can use during daily activities and exercise.
 Obesity and morbid obesity are the result of too much fat being stored in your body.

 Anyone can gain weight and become obese if they eat more calories than their bodies can use.

 Many behavioral factors play a role in obesity as well, including your eating habits and daily activity level.
 Many people develop their eating habits as children and have trouble refining them to maintain proper body weight as they age.
 As an adult, you may be inactive at your job and have less time for exercise, meal planning, and physical activity.

 Other factors, such as stress, anxiety, and lack of sleep, can lead to weight gain.
 People who quit smoking often experience temporary weight gain.
 Women may also have trouble losing the weight they gain during pregnancy, or may gain additional weight during menopause.
 These factors do not necessarily lead to morbid obesity but can certainly contribute to its onset.

 Your doctor will perform a physical exam and ask you about the history of your weight and your weight-loss efforts.
 They will ask you about your eating and exercise habits, and your medical history.

 BMI is calculated when your weight in kilograms is divided by your height in meters squared.
 You can calculate your BMI by using a